Bronson / J.A. Coxe Salt Water Reels

 J.A.
 Coxe 2/OBC or 2/0C “FREE SPOOL” by Bronson/Coxe

 The 2/0 was the smallest size free spool, star drag example, at 250 yds.
-The 5th photo shows a full-page ad for the Coxe 2/0 size from June, 1936, the earliest known mention of Bronson-owned Coxe reel.
-The last three photos are the original 1937 and 1941 J.A.
+The 5th photo shows a full-page ad for the Coxe 2/0 size from June, 1936, the earliest known mention of Bronson-owned Coxe reel, followed by three photos of the original 1937 and 1941 J.A.
 Coxe catalog listings.
 The only noticeable change is the addition of the “torpedo” grip in the later listing.
 This reel was priced at $30.00 in 1941.
+A mint example, with the original box, is shown in the last four photos.

 J.A.
 Coxe 3/0BC or 3/0C “FREE SPOOL” by Bronson/Coxe